apache/shenyu-website/content/en/community/release/index.md

 **Vote procedure**

 1. ShenYu community vote: send the vote e-mail to `dev@shenyu.apache.org`.
-PMC needs to check the rightness of the version according to the document before they vote.
+PPMC needs to check the rightness of the version according to the document before they vote.
-After at least 72 hours and with at least 3 `+1 PMC member` votes, it can come to the next stage of the vote.
+After at least 72 hours and with at least 3 `+1 mentor` votes, it can come to the next stage of the vote.

 2. Announce the vote result: send the result vote e-mail to `dev@shenyu.apache.org`.

+3. Incubator community vote: send the vote e-mail to `general@incubator.apache.org`.
+After at least 72 hours and with at least 3 `+1 binding` votes, it can come to announce the vote.

+4. Announce the vote result: send the result vote e-mail to `general@incubator.apache.org`.

 **Vote Templates**